appleyuchi/Decision_Tree_Prune/README.md

 ----------------CCP--Operation method(some relevant information-start)---------------------------------

 Attention:
-    By far,there have are 3 implementions of CCP on CART by others,but all of them have defects.
+    By far,there have are 3 implemenations of CCP on CART by others,but all of them have defects.

 1.
 https://github.com/Rudo-erek/decision-tree/tree/master/data